 ...with walls 27 ft high and 7 feet thick...and with outermost castle walls that enclose 52 acres.
 For perspective, that is four times the enclosed area of Windsor Castle.
 Amazingly, this huge German medieval structure still exists... it has survived the ages and is now 743 years old, although it is no longer located within… Continue reading Marienburg Castle is the largest fortress ever built in Europe

-This finely detailed painting by Adolph von Menzel depicts the 1861 Coronation of King Wilhelm I of Prussia in the 600 year old Königsberg Castle.
+This finely detailed painting by Adolph von Menzel depicts the 1861 Coronation of King Wilhelm I of Prussia.
+This ceremony took place in the 600-year-old historic Königsberg Castle in East Prussia.
 Only a short 10 years later, this King of Prussia will successfully re-unite most of the states of the former German Holy Roman Empire...… Continue reading Pomp and ceremony in the 600 year old Königsberg Castle

 Prussia circa 1250, Teutonic Knights Charge during winter, their favorite season in the Northern Crusades.
 Much of German history is not well known ...for example, there were successful Crusades conducted in northern Europe for hundreds of years and the largest castle ever built in Europe was a German crusader castle, the Marienburg.
 There once existed… Continue reading There were successful Crusades conducted in northern Europe for hundreds of years